LukasLichten/awesome-linux-simracing/Additional/BeamMP.md

 With version 2.3.2 of the [BeamMP Launcher](https://github.com/BeamMP/BeamMP-Launcher) has native linux compatibility, enabling the use of the BeamNG native client, and therefore features like ffb support that do not work in the Proton version.

-Although for now they do not provide any binaries (and limited build instructions).
+Although for now they do not provide any binaries.

 ## Installation
 There are community packages for the launcher